bdgcypher/me-3d/README.md

 ## Description

-- This project is a simple scene with a lightbulb and shapes on a flat surface.
+- This project is a simple scene with a lightbulb and several different shapes on a flat surface.
 The shapes can be clicked and dragged around the scene.
 - Sparked by an interest in adding some 3D touches to future projects, I created the repo to practice working with R3F and Three.js.

 ## Features